kubernetes/enhancements/keps/sig-node/4381-dra-structured-parameters/README.md

   apiGroup: dra.example.com
   uid: foobar-uid

+requests:
-vendorParameters:
+- vendorParameters:
     # A vendor can put any kind of object here to pass the configuration
     # parameters down to the kubelet plugin.
 In this case, the vendor
     # driver simply copied the entire CR.
 It could also be some
     # separate, smaller configuration type.
     #
     # Beware that ResourceClaimParameters have separate RBAC rules than
     # the vendor CRD, so information included here may get visible
     # to more users than the original CRD.
 Both objects are in the same
     # namespace.
     kind: CardParameters
     apiVersion: dra.example.com/v1alpha1
     metadata:
       name: my-parameters
       namespace: user-namespace
       uid: foobar-uid
     ...
     spec:
       minimumRuntimeVersion: v12.0.0
       minimumMemory: 32Gi
       sharing:
         strategy: TimeSliced

-driverRequests:
-- driverName: cards.dra.example.com
-  requests:
   # Each entry here is a request for one resource.
+Entries could have
+  # their own vendor parameters (not shown here).
+  subRequests:
-  - namedresources:
+  - namedResources:
+      driverName: cards.dra.example.com
       # Selectors are CEL expressions with access to the attributes of the named resource
       # that is being checked for a match.
       selector: |-
+        # Attribute names can be fully qualified or shortened when they
+        # have the driver name as suffix.
+        attributes.string.has("UUID.cards.dra.example.com") &&
         attributes.version["runtimeVersion"].isGreaterThan(semver("12.0.0")) &&
         attributes.quantity["memory"].isGreaterThan(quantity("32Gi"))
 ```

 The meaning is that the selector expression must evaluate to true for a
-particular named resource in `namedResources`.
+particular named resource which has attributes as defined by
+`cards.dra.example.com`, like "runtimeVersion" and "memory".
+Checking for the
+UUID rules out all instances provided by other drivers and avoids runtime
+errors when looking up "runtimeVersion" =
+"runtimeVersion.cards.dra.example.com" in the attributes of some other driver's
+instance where that attribute is not set.

 Future extensions could be added to support partioning of resources as well as a
 express constraints that must be satisfied *between* any selected resources.
 For